Western North Carolina daytrips: 10 for the bucket list

 From Whitewater, continue on to Dry Falls.
 Dry Falls is a mesmerizing 75 foot waterfall which cascades beautifully over a cliff.
 It’s one of the few waterfalls in the region which you can (safely) walk behind.
 The trail is less than a quarter mile long, thus, minimal effort is required to see this beauty.

-The drive in between the 2 waterfalls is quite beautiful as well, thus making getting out of the congested city limits even more of a treat.
+The drive in between the 2 waterfalls is quite beautiful as well.
 Bring with a picnic lunch as there is no shortage of picturesque picnicking areas along the route.

 Daytrip 8: Blue Ridge Parkway

 - Highlights: Ability to drive as little or as long as you like, numerous waterfalls, hikes, attractions, & viewpoints along the way, one of America’s best fall drives, completely isolated in winter, often open for winter recreational activities.

 - More info on the Blue Ridge parkway including an interactive map